-The main villages in the park are Stovepipe Wells, located near the Panamint sand dunes, and Furnace Creek, home to the park's visitors' centre.
+The main villages in the park are Stovepipe Wells, located near the Panamint sand dunes, and Furnace Creek, home to the park's visitors' center.
 The park's most unusual sights are found south of here.
-These include Artist's Palette, an eroded hillside covered in intensely coloured reds, golds, greens and blacks.
+These include Artist's Palette, an eroded hillside covered in intensely colored reds, golds, greens and blacks.

-Further south lies Devil's Golf Course, a field of salt pinnacles, whilst Badwater is a 30-foot wide pool of water loaded with chloride and sulphates.
-From the pool two four-mile walks cross the hot valley floor and descend a further two feet to the lowest point in the western hemisphere.
+Further south lies Devil's Golf Course, a field of salt pinnacles, whilst Badwater is a 30-foot wide pool of water loaded with chloride and sulfates.
+From the pool two four-mile walks cross the hot valley floor and descend a further two feet to the lowest point in the Western Hemisphere.
 Dante's View, further on, offers wonderful vistas of the wide parched desert floor and the Panamint Mountains.

 Our itineraries will give you suggestions for what is possible when you travel in Death Valley National Park, and they showcase routes we know work particularly well.
 Treat them as inspiration, because your trip will be created uniquely by one of our specialists.